Aperture (software): Aperture 2

-On February 12, 2008, Aperture 2 was released at a reduced price of $199 in the United States.
+On February 12, 2008, Aperture 2 was released with a new interface, new editing features, and a reduced price of $199 in the United States.
 This was a significant decrease from the initial price of $499 for version 1.0.
 Aperture 2 included a streamlined interface and improved performance due to database optimizations and interface improvements.
 It also featured enhanced image processing capabilities with updated raw image format support and improved integration with macOS, MobileMe (now iCloud), and various software packages including iLife and iWork.
 In addition, Aperture 2 introduced support for editing plug-ins, such as Apple's own dodging and burning tool, which was added in Aperture 2.1.

 Aperture 3

 Aperture 3 was released on February 9, 2010, and required an Intel-based Mac, unlike previous versions which could run on PowerPC systems.
 Upon the launch of the Mac App Store on January 6, 2011, Aperture 3.0 was made available through the store at a reduced price of $80 in the United States.
 Apple claimed that the new version included over 200 new features.
 Aperture became a 64-bit application capable of handling large files such as high definition scans, a face detection and recognition tool called Faces, a Places feature that automatically places photos on a world map, native integration with Flickr and Facebook, nondestructive, edge-aware brushes for applying adjustments to photos, dozens of new built-in adjustment presets, the ability to create custom presets for download, advanced slideshow capabilities, and the ability to handle and edit video and audio files.